-Gifts, hospitality or other benefits shall not be given by, or received by, any Participant in the course of his or her participation in, and activities with, the Society, if the gift, hospitality or other benefit could, or could be perceived to, influence his or her judgment or performance of his or her duties and responsibilities in the Society.
+Gifts, hospitality, or other benefits shall not be given by, or received by, any Participant in the course of their participation in, and activities with, the Society, if the gift, hospitality, or other benefit could, or could be perceived to, influence their judgment or performance of their duties and responsibilities in the Society.
 If there is any doubt as to the perceived effect of the gift, hospitality or other benefit, authorization for its receipt must be approved by the Designated Official.